tmatofa/quickstart-eks-cdk-python/README.md

 1. Make sure that you have your AWS CLI configured with administrative access to the AWS account in question (e.g. an `aws s3 ls` works)
     1. This can be via setting your access key and secret in your .aws folder via `aws configure` or in your environment variables by copy and pasting from AWS SSO etc.
 1. Run `cd quickstart-eks-cdk-python/cluster-bootstrap`
-2. Run `sudo npm install --upgrade -g aws-cdk` to ensure your CDK is up to date
+2. Run `npm install` to install the exact version of the CDK this has been tested with (locally in the node_modules folder)
-3. Run `pip3 install --upgrade -r requirements.txt` to install the required Python bits of the CDK
+3. Run `pip3 install --user --upgrade -r requirements.txt` to install the required Python bits of the CDK (locked to the same exact CDK version)
 4. Run `export CDK_DEPLOY_REGION=ap-southeast-2` replacing ap-southeast-2 with your region of choice
 5. Run `export CDK_DEPLOY_ACCOUNT=123456789123` replacing 123456789123 with your AWS account number
 6. (Optional) If you want to make an existing IAM User or Role the cluster admin rather than creating a new one then edit `cluster-bootstrap/cdk.json` and comment out the current cluster_admin_role and uncomment the one beneath it and fill in the ARN of the User/Role you'd like there.
 7. (Only required the first time you use the CDK in this account) Run `cdk bootstrap` to create the S3 bucket where it puts the CDK puts its artifacts
 8. (Only required the first time OpenSearch in VPC mode is used in this account) Run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`
-9. Run `cdk deploy --require-approval never`
+9. Run `npx cdk deploy --require-approval never`

 ### (Optional) Deploy Open Policy Agent (OPA) Gatekeeper and the policies via Flux v2